teamsprint/docker/README.md

   * that named as **\<hostname-prefix\>**-master
   * /root/namenode-format.sh
   * /root/start-hadoop.sh
-  * /root/run-wordcount.sh (test simple)
+  * /root/run-wordcount.sh (simple test)
   * Port exposed
     * see Dockerfile or start-container.sh for the detail
 * (**\<node-count\>** - 1) slave nodes prepared
   * that named as **\<hostname-prefix\>**-slave**1~\<node-count\>**
-* Authentication-free ssh connecting
+* Authentication-free ssh connecting among nodes
-  * sshd on each server running
+  * sshd running on each server
   * Name resolution for all nodes as the hostnames above

 Note
 ----
-* To-be architecture (micro-service?) has not been settled yet.
+* `To-be architecture (micro-service?) has not been settled yet.
   * Hive, spark, etc. could include hadoop in itself for a while.